 Normally, when you use a palette to assign parameter values for recording in a cue or scene, a reference to the palette is inserted rather than numerical values.
 To insert numerical values instead of references, use direct palettes.
 Cues and scenes recorded using direct palettes will not update if the palette is later changed, because they contain ordinary parameter values rather than references to a palette.

-You can use a palette as a direct palette on a one-off basis as you program, or you can assign it to always act as a direct palette; a direct palette is shown by a symbol in the directory window.
+You can use a palette as a direct palette on a one-off basis as you program, or you can assign it to always act as a direct palette; a direct palette is shown in the directory with this icon:

 To temporarily use an existing palette as a direct palette when calling it into the Programmer or editor: